wonkodv/hanstool/README.md

 A third attempt, this time with python:)

 Tool that does things without typing much.
-Like a shell but less confusing because you program your own stuff in python and start with a (mostly) clean NameSpace [1].
+Like a shell but less confusing because you program your own stuff in python and start with a (mostly) clean NameSpace [^1].

 Components:
 *   Commands have a name and execute things.
 Implemented as Python functions.
 *   A simple Language in which you specify a command, possibly with Arguments.
     Looks very shell like.
-If there is no such command, interprete it as python.
+If there is no such command, you can choose what to do, for example evaluate it as python expression and show the result.
 *   Script loader, which executes python scripts in which you define commands.
 *   One global Namespace in which the scripts and commands are exected in, for less typing
-*   Completion for Commands, their arguments, and simple python statements
+*   Completion for Commands, their arguments, and simple python expressions or statements
 *   Frontends: They ask the user for input, offer completion and offer a few functions to the commands.
 *   Plattform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
 For example in windows, there is the `MessageBox` function, taken right out of user32.dll, under linux, there isnt.
+    There is a set of functions to simulate user input like moving the mouse, or Keystrokes.
+In (another) Minilanguage, you can specify those inputs easily.

-[1]: I Once wrote a Shell script to do some things when i start my computer,
+[^1]: I Once wrote a Shell script to do some things when i start my computer,
     e.g. start music, open firefox, mail and 3 terminals I called this script `as` instead of `auto_start`, so I would not have to type as much because I'm lazy.
 After some weeks, I had to compile something and it didnt work,